All Products

 1. Run the nvidia-xconfig --enable-all-gpus --separate-x-screens command.

-3. Run the reboot command.
+3. Run the reboot command to restart the system.

 2. Run the following command to install the GLX test program.